Why Heat Treatment is Required in Mechanical Processing

 Our heat treatment requirements for most parts are based on the three major aspects mentioned above.
 Therefore, to meet your requirements, you only need to utilize the following four heat treatment methods.

 Let’s consider an example of a bed designed for a vertical machining center.
 We selected HT300 grey cast iron as the material.
 The process flow for the manufacturing process is roughly as follows:

 A. After getting the foundry blank, the first thing we need to do is to anneal.

 The purpose of annealing is to eliminate residual internal stress in castings and improve the cutting performance of the parts.
 However, some manufacturers choose not to anneal their products in order to save costs.
 Instead, they may extend the cooling time of the casting to partially remove the internal stress.
 While this approach may be opportunistic, it does not follow the formal method.
 According to the proper procedure, the blank of the cast part must be annealed.

 B. Next is the rough machining process of the part.

-In the process of cutting with a large amount of cutters, the impact of the milling cutter on the parts is used to form a certain degree of vibration processing, which is also a process of releasing stress.
+During the cutting process, the impact of the milling cutter on the parts creates a certain level of vibration processing, which is also a stress-release process.
+However, it can also be a process of re-stressing, and as a result, a second annealing treatment is carried out on the part.

 C. Secondary annealing treatment.

-The purpose of this treatment is the same as the first one, in order to stabilize the material structure, improve the cutting performance and remove the internal stress of the part.
+The objective of this treatment remains the same as the previous one, which is to stabilize the material structure, enhance cutting performance, and eliminate internal stress in the part.

 D. Semi-finishing parts.